On $H$-Topological Intersection Graphs: Recognition is hard if H is not a cactus

-In this section, we negatively answer Problem 6.3 of Bir\'{o}, Hujter, and Tuza~\cite{biro1992precoloring}.
-Namely, we prove that testing for membership in \graphs{H} is \cNP-complete when the \emph{diamond graph} $D$ is a minor of $H$.
-The graph $D$ is obtained by deleting an edge from a 4-vertex clique.
+In this section, we negatively answer a question posed by Bir\'{o}, Hujter, and Tuza~\cite[Problem 6.3]{biro1992precoloring}.
+Namely, we prove that testing whether a graph is an $H$-graph is \cNP-complete when the \emph{diamond graph}\footnote{The diamond graph is obtained by deleting an edge from a 4-vertex clique.} $D$ is a minor of $H$.
 Note that this sharply contrasts the polynomial time solvability of the recognition problem for circular-arc graphs (i.e., when $H$ is a cycle).
+Before getting to the hardness proof itself, we first establish a technical (though rather straightforward to prove) lemma regarding the essentially unique (up to automorphism) $H$-representability of the \emph{3-subdivision} $H_3$ of $H$ as an $H$-graph.
+Namely, $H_3$ is obtained from $H$ by subdividing each edge exactly 3 times, that is, in $H_3$ we have one vertex $x_v$ for each vertex $v$ of $H$, and for each edge $e = uv$ of $H$ we have the path $x_u, x_{ue}, x_e, x_{ve}, x_v$.

+\begin{lemma} Let $H$ be any multi-graph without vertices of degree~2, and let $H_3$ be the \emph{3-subdivision} of $H$.
+The graph $H_3$ is an $H$-graph and, for every subdivision $H'$ certifying $H_3 \in \graphs{H}$ (via the representation $\{H'_x : x \in V(H_3)\}$, we have: \begin{itemize} \item For each non-leaf vertex $v$ of $H$, the representation $H'_{x_v}$ of the corresponding vertex $x_v$ in $H_3$ contains exactly one branching point $p$ of $H$ where the degree of $v$ (and $x_v$) and $p$ coincide. \item For each edge $e = uv$ of $H$ and the corresponding path $x_u x_{ue}, x_e, x_{ve}, x_v$ in $H_3$, the representation $H'_{x_e}$ of $x_e$ is strictly contained within the subdivision of a single edge $zz'$ of $H$ such that for distinct edges $e,f$ of $H$ with corresponding ``middle'' vertices $x_e,x_f$ in $H_3$, $H'_{x_e}$ and $H'_{x_f}$ are contained within subdivisions of distinct edges of $H$. \end{itemize} Moreover, each $H$-representation of $H_3$ defines an automorphism of $H$. \end{lemma} \begin{proof} We first note that this holds trivially for the case when $H$ is $K_1$ or $K_2$.